acolinhe/AfricanCalifornios/README.md

 # AfricanCalifornios
 Code related to my Masters Thesis

+## Data
+* Holds the census and death, marriage, baptismal records for person matching

 ## Version 0
 * Initial Person matching version
 * Matches for all